Lukas-Netz/se-rwth.github.io/_pages/research/Cloud.md

 The development,
 integration, evolution, operation and migration of web-based application and service architectures poses ever more and ever larger challenges to Software Engineering.
-In [[KRR14]](#KRR14) we discuss the paradigm of Cloud Computing that is arising out of a convergence of existing and new technologies in detail.
+In [[KRR14]](#KRR14), we discuss the paradigm of Cloud Computing that is arising out of a convergence of existing and new technologies.
 It promises to enable new business models, to lower the barrier for web-based innovations and to increase the efficiency and cost-effectiveness of web development.